-ISO 9001 Quality Certification
+ISO 9001 Certification / Quality Management Systems Certification

+ISO 9001 certification is simple.
 All you need to do is;

-- make your customers happy,
+- Make your customers happy,

-- eliminate errors, provide a framework that workers can understand and;
+- Eliminate errors, provide a framework that workers can understand and;

-- create products or services people value.
+- Create products or services people value.

 Alright… so there is a bit more to it, It’s safe to say though most successful organisations do quality well and do it intuitively regardless of formality around management systems or their knowledge of ISO 9001.